skumlos/bkm-68x-fpga/README.md

 These two numbers combined specifies the video format, represented by a byte that the monitor understands as a specific format.
 This byte is picked up by the monitor_interface module, which then interrupts and tells the monitor of the current video signal.

+Other notable modules:

+polarity_detector

+As the monitor seemingly needs positive sync.
+To ensure signals that might vary, this module detects the sync polarity and reverses if needed.
+This module is instantiated both for VSYNC and HSYNC input signals.

 (2021) Martin Hejnfelt, martin@hejnfelt.com